The Naked Kiss (1964)

 Screenwriters: Dennison Ramalho & Cláudia Jouvin (story: Marco de Castro)

-Alternative titles: Morto Não Fala
+Alternate titles: Morto Não Fala

-Unknown to anything, a morgue worker can and does talk to the dead.
+Unknown to anyone, a morgue worker can and does talk to the dead.
 When he learns his wife is cheating on him, he uses his knowledge from the dead to have her lover murdered.
 But it results in her also getting killed.
 And she is not happy about it and takes it out on him and their children.

 26 December 2020